dogweather/forkful/content/en/fish-shell/strings/finding-the-length-of-a-string.md

   \ in it.
 Programmers do it to validate input, size buffers, or loop through\u2026"
 lastmod: '2024-03-13T22:45:00.464151-06:00'
 model: gpt-4-1106-preview
-summary: "Finding the length of a string means counting the number of characters in\
+summary: Finding the length of a string means counting the number of characters in it.
-  \ it.
-Programmers do it to validate input, size buffers, or loop through\u2026"
 title: Finding the length of a string
 weight: 7
 ---